 Camryn Cruz is an eight-year-old boy that was diagnosed in 2013 with Alveolar rhabdomyosarcoma on his birthday.
 His treatment has changed several times in the hopes of staying ahead of his cancer.
 Camryn lives with his family in Pottstown, PA.
 He loves video games, going out to eat, and going to school when he is feeling well.
 Camryn is bright, personable, and creative.
 He continues to fight his cancer every day with the support and love of his family, friends, and school.

 February 10 2011-June 18th 2016)

 Date of Diagnosis: 5/28/2014

-Kyanna is an adorable 4 year old little girl who was diagnosed with High Risk Neuroblastoma on May 28, 2014.
-The intended treatment plan was for Kyanna to undergo chemotherapy, surgery, MIBG treatment, radiation and immunotherapy in an effort for cure.
+Kyanna is an adorable 4-year-old little girl who was diagnosed with High-Risk Neuroblastoma on May 28, 2014.
+The intended treatment plan was for Kyanna to undergo chemotherapy, surgery, MIBG treatment, radiation, and immunotherapy in an effort for a cure.
 Unfortunately, it was determined that Kyanna has Refractory disease and had to be removed from standard protocol treatment.
 She then began a trial medication in the hopes of a response and to shift the treatment from cure to chronic management of the illness.
 After several months on this therapy, Kyanna then progressed again.
 Kyanna has recently been placed on a trial medication combined with a different chemotherapy regiment, which is early on in its study and administration to patients.
 It has been offered in the hopes of proving to benefit this little girl.

 Age: 12 (passed away August 21st 2003-August 23rd 2016